toextendmylimits/system_design/unique_id_generator.md

 1. SQL database auto-increment feature
    1. Single database server
    1. Have k databases servers, each one generate id with auto increment of k.
 For example, if k is 2, server 1 generate id 1, 3, 5, while server 2 generated id 2, 4, 6
+      Pros:
+      Easy to implement.

       Disadvantages:
       1. IDs don't go up with time across multiple servers
       2. Hard to scale with multiple data centers
       3. It doesn't scale well when a server is added or removed

 1. UUID
    UUID is a 128-bit number used to identify information in computer systems.
 UUID has a very low probability of getting collusion.